 (based on Elsevier recommendations and COPE's Best Practice Guidelines for Journal Editors)

-Logos Verlag Berlin as publisher of the BGAEU takes its duties of guardianship over all stages of publishing extremely seriously and recognizes its ethical and other responsibilities.
+As publisher of Touchpoint, Logos Verlag Berlin takes its duties of guardianship over all stages of publishing extremely seriously and recognizes its ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.
+In addition, the Editorial Board will assist in communications with other journals and/or publishers where this is useful to editors.

 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial 'opinion' works should be clearly identified as such.

 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
 Plagiarism takes many forms, from 'passing off' another's paper as the author's own paper, to copying or paraphrasing substantial parts of another's paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.